-BUSI 1307 - Personal Finance.
+- BUSI 1301 Business Principles.
 Three hours credit.
+This course provides a survey of economic systems, forms of business ownership, and considerations for running a business.
+Students will learn various aspects of business, management, and leadership functions; organizational considerations; and decision-making processes.
+Financial topics are introduced, including accounting, money and banking, and securities markets.
+Also included are discussions of business challenges in legal and regulatory environment, business ethics, social responsibility, and international business.
+Emphasized is the dynamic role of business in everyday life.
+Three lecture hours each week. - BUSI 1307 Personal Finance.
+Three hours credit.
 Personal and family accounts, budgets and budgetary control, bank accounts, charge accounts, borrowing, investing, insurance, standards of living, renting or home ownership, and wills and trust plans.
-(Cross-listed as HECO 1307.)
 NOTE: This course is not part of the business field of study and may not transfer toward a degree in business.
-Three lecture hours each week.

-BUSI 2301 - Business Law.
+Three lecture hours each week. - BUSI 2301 Business Law.
 Three hours credit.
 The course provides the student with foundational information about the U.S. legal system and dispute resolution, and their impact on business.
 The major content areas will include general principles of law, the relationship of business and the U.S. Constitution, state and federal legal systems, the relationship between law and ethics, contracts, sales, torts, agency law, intellectual property, and business law in the global context.
 Prerequisite: sophomore standing or approval of the Dean.
-Three lecture hours each week.

-BUSI 2304 - Business Report Writing and Correspondence.
+Three lecture hours each week. - BUSI 2304 Business Report Writing and Correspondence.
 Three hours credit.
 Theory and applications for technical reports and correspondence in business.
 Includes an oral component.
 Three hours lecture per week.
-This is a capstone course.

-BUSI 2305 - Business Statistics.
+This is a capstone course. - BUSI 2305 Business Statistics.
 Three hours credit.
-Descriptive and inferential statistical techniques for buseiness and economic decision-making.
-Topics include the collection, decription, analysis, and summarization of data; probability; discrete and continuous random variables; the binomial and normal distributions; sampling distributions; tests of hypotheses; estimation and confidence intervals; linear regressios; and correlation analysis.
+Descriptive and inferential statistical techniques for business and economic decision-making.
+Topics include the collection, description, analysis, and summarization of data; probability; discrete and continuous random variables; the binomial and normal distributions; sampling distributions; tests of hypotheses; estimation and confidence intervals; linear regressions; and correlation analysis.
 Statistical software is used to analyze data throughout the course.
 Prerequisite: MATH 1324 and BCIS 1305.
-Three hours lecture per week.

-CDEC 1359 - Children with Special Needs.
+Three hours lecture per week. - CDEC 1359 Children with Special Needs.
 Three hours credit.
-A survey of information regarding children with special needs including possible causes and characteristics of exceptionalities, intervention strategies, available resources, referral processes, the advocacy role, and legislative issues.

-CDEC 1413 - Curriculum Resources for Early Childhood Programs.
+A survey of information regarding children with special needs including possible causes and characteristics of exceptionalities, intervention strategies, available resources, referral processes, the advocacy role, and legislative issues. - CDEC 1413 Curriculum Resources for Early Childhood Programs.
 Four hours credit.
 A study of the fundamentals of developmentally appropriate curriculum design and implementation in early care and education programs for children birth through age eight.
 The course includes 32 hours of field experiences and three lecture hours each week.
 Four hours of field experience hours must be conducted weekly for eight assigned weeks.
-Lab fee.

-CDEC 1417 Child Development Associate Training I. Four hours credit.
+Lab fee. - CDEC 1417 Child Development Associate Training I. Four hours credit.
 Based on the requirements for the Child Development Associate credential (CDA).
 Topics include CDA overview, observation skills, and child growth and development.
 The four functional areas of study are creative, cognitive, physical, and communication.
-The course includes 2 hours of lab and three lecture hours each week.
-A total of 150 lab hours required for credentialing process.
-Lab fee.

-CDEC 1419 - Child Guidance.
+The course includes 32 hours of field experiences.
+Three lecture hours each week.
+Lab fee. - CDEC 1419 Child Guidance.
 Four hours credit.
 An exploration of guidance strategies for promoting pro-social behaviors with individual and groups of children.
 Emphasis on positive guidance principles and techniques, family involvement, and cultural influences.
 The course includes 32 hours of field experiences and three lecture hours each week.
-Four hours of field experience must be conducted weekly for eith assigned weeks.
+Four hours of field experience must be conducted weekly for assigned weeks.
 Lab fee.